Akashj1011/irctc-assignment/README.md

 <img width="1419" alt="Screenshot 2020-11-04 at 10 42 06 AM" src="https://user-images.githubusercontent.com/21036288/98071779-7b6d1a80-1e8a-11eb-81fe-48b91ea82034.png">
 <img width="1423" alt="Screenshot 2020-11-04 at 10 42 18 AM" src="https://user-images.githubusercontent.com/21036288/98071784-8162fb80-1e8a-11eb-87a0-66cc982f3342.png">

+# How to run Project
+- Check out the code from github.
+- Change resources/application.properies file to point to local mysql db.
+- Create database irctc and all 3 table using the schema and command provided above.
+- Insert values in tables as specified above in Readme.
+- Run the application and call the Rest Apis through postman.